 We often wonder why people put off getting their hearing tested.
 Early diagnosis is paramount to receiving the best treatment and determines the success of your hearing healthcare.
 Maybe it is due to not understanding the dangers of long-term untreated hearing loss.

 Putting off seeking professional help and living without amplification, your perception of sound can change.
 This is never a good thing.
 Perhaps it’s because they feel there is a stigma surrounding hearing loss and see it only through negative eyes.

 No one wants to be seen as old and some people see hearing loss as a sign of this.
 What they don’t understand is how discrete and modern the hearing solutions are today.
 Early diagnosis is vital to ensure hearing aids are correctly programmed to your own unique hearing loss – if hearing aids are what’s needed.

 Or it might be that they are anxious and don’t know the true process of a hearing test and audiogram.
 What does it look like?
 How is it created?
 How is it used?
 Or they might be unsure how to interpret audiogram results and how to understand audiogram hearing loss levels.

-A good audiologist will everything really clear and ensure you understand the steps needed at a hearing test.
-This way you will feel have a better understanding and will, in turn, feel more confident.
+A good audiologist will everything clear and ensure you understand the steps needed for a hearing test.
+This way you will have a better understanding and will, in turn, feel more confident.
 Here we answer those questions for you, in the hope, it will help you to make the right decision in getting help.